 - Break fish into large pieces.
 Taste slaw and season to your liking by adding more mustard, honey, salt and pepper if needed.
 Divide fish among tortillas and top with slaw, grilled avocado slices and your favorite salsa and hot sauce.
 Serve each taco with a lime wedge for squeezing over the taco before digging in.
 Enjoy!

 Are you doing anything to celebrate Cinco de Mayo today?
-This beach babe margarita is calling my name. 😉
+This skinny paloma is calling my name. 😉